-To extend their course of study students need to fill out an Intention for Continuation/change of status Form at the office and submit it two weeks before the student's last scheduled day of class (the student's "program end date").
-If this form is not submitted two weeks in advance and payment is not received at least one week in advance, the student will not receive the usual discount for continuing studies at CPC.
-Please inform the Office Assistant right away of any changes in your course of study.
+To extend their course of study students need to fill out an Intention for Continuation/change of status Form and submit it within their last week before their last day of enrollment.
+The payment should also be received by the end of their old end date.
+Please inform the Office right away of any changes in your course of study.